(Last updated on January 16th, 2019)

 |Virus Scanner Pro (Get it)||$11.99/year (1 Device)|

-Overall, Norton’s suites are a touch expensive than Kaspersky’s.
+Overall, Kapersky’s antivirus suites are less expensive than Norton’s.

 Kaspersky vs Norton: Which is More Popular?

 Now, let’s see which product is more popular.

 To find out whether Kaspersky or Norton is more popular, I’ll look at the most recent independent antivirus market share report, along with the number of followers of both companies on social media.